cinchy-co/Documentation/guides-for-using-cinchy/additional-guides/system-properties.md

 ### Password Requires Symbols

 This property specifies whether symbols are required in a user's password.
-The 'Value' 0 means symbols are not required and 1 means they are required.
+The 'Value' 0 means symbols aren't required and 1 means they are required.

 ### Password Requires Numbers

 This property specifies whether numbers are required in a user's password.
-The 'Value' 0 means numbers are not required and 1 means they are required.
+The 'Value' 0 means numbers aren't required and 1 means they are required.

 {% hint style="info" %}
 For a new password policy to take effect, you can set all user's **Password Expiration Timestamp** to yesterday.
 They will need to change their password the next time they attempt to log in.